vpon-sdk/vpon-sdk.github.io/en/ios/dmp/ios-dmp-en.md

 > 2. If you want to print debug log in console section, please add a parameter in Building Setting.
 The key should be SHOW_VPON_LOG, the value should be "1".

+# Sample Code
+Please refer to our [Sample Code](https://github.com/vpon-sdk/Vpon-iOS-Analytics) for a complete integration sample.

 # Download
 ---